 It will also ensure better communication and partnership working between agencies and professionals, to enable a more consistent and collaborative approach and ensure the best possible outcomes for children and young people.
 We want to strengthen the trust and confidence between families and the system, as well as between each different part of the system so we’re all working more closely together.

-Why is the transformation programme happening?
+Why is the SEND Transformation Programme happening?

-The SEND Transformation programme is being driven by several factors.
+The SEND Transformation Programme is being driven by several factors.
 DCC and NHS Devon CCG have a statutory duty to deliver services that improve outcomes for children and young people with SEND.
 We believe all children deserve the best start in life and are committed to delivering the best possible services to help children and young people achieve their potential.
 However, issues of concern identified in the research include fragmented services, siloed working and communication difficulties.

 In response to the 2018 joint Ofsted and Care Quality Commission (CQC) Local Area SEND inspection, Devon committed to an outcome measure in which ‘parents and young people’s lived experience of SEND support is of an integrated service that works together, and with them, to ensure young people receive the right support at the right time’.
 Outcome measures were also agreed in relation to improving communication with children, young people and families, through active participation, and co-designing strategies, services and key decisions.
-The Transformation programme will enable us to deliver these outcomes.
+The SEND Transformation Programme will enable us to deliver these outcomes.

 In addition, the 2020 Children’s Social Care (CSC) Ofsted inspection 2020 identified that ‘the service provided to disabled children is inconsistent across Devon… the service operates in isolation from the rest of children’s services.
 Changes in personnel and a lack of analysis in case supervision result in plans for children that are narrow and focus on health issues rather than wider safeguarding concerns.’
 In response to this, CSC is bringing forward plans to integrate and improve the working practice between Disabled Children’s Services with the SEND 0-25 Team; and developing the quality of practice (including safeguarding).